jonalfarlinga/portfolio/README.md

 Next, I needed to upload a set of functions to an Azure Function App.
 I found the best way to do this was to use the Azure plugin for VSCode to make a test environment.
 Once I was sure that the functions worked, I uploaded them via Github Actions to the Azure Functions App.

-I added a unit test for the Azure Tables `increment` function and I wrote a Github Workflow to push project changes to the azure storage account's static web page.
+I added a unit test for the Azure Tables `increment` function and I wrote a Github Workflows to test and push project changes to the azure storage account's static web page.

 ## The Experience
 - I decided to learn a new technology with this project: **HTMX**.
 It was a lot of fun, even though I've only scratched the surface.
 My first real hurdle was was trying to change the `#content` div and the `nav` items with one request, but once I discovered the OOB swap, it was a breeze.